personalityson/VBANN/README.md

     Dim A As Tensor
     Dim B As Tensor
     Dim C As Tensor
+    Dim V As Tensor
     Dim Y As Tensor
     Dim dblValue As Double
+    Dim bBlas As Boolean

-    'Two random vectors to work with.
+    'Two random vectors to work with
     Set A = Uniform(Array(5), 0, 1)
     Set B = Uniform(Array(5), 0, 1)